HarrisonAllen/pebble-gbc-graphics/README.md

 ## Key Differences
 Some key differences between the Game Boy Color and this graphics engine:
-* This engine contains up to 4 VRAM banks with 256 tiles each [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L143)
+* This engine contains up to 4 VRAM banks with 256 tiles each
     * The VRAM itself works mostly the same, it just has a different structure
-* LCDC byte has a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L124-L136)
+* LCDC byte has a different mapping
-* STAT byte has a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L214-L225)
+* STAT byte has a different mapping
-* Attribute bytes have a different mapping [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L175-L186)
+* Attribute bytes have a different mapping
-* Dimensions of the viewport (screen) can be set and changed at runtime [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L260-L346)
+* Dimensions of the viewport (screen) can be set and changed at runtime
-* The 10-sprites-per-line limitation on the GBC has been removed
+* The 10-sprites-per-line limitation that was present on the GBC has been resolved in this library

 [*Back to Table of Contents*](https://github.com/HarrisonAllen/pebble-gbc-graphics#table-of-contents)

 ## Other Notes
-* For black and white pebbles (Pebble Classic, Pebble Steel, Pebble 2), there are 3 colors available: Black, White, and a ditherered Gray [link to code](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L115)
+* For black and white pebbles (Pebble Classic, Pebble Steel, Pebble 2), there are 3 colors available: Black, White, and a ditherered Gray
 * You can create separate tilesheets for color and black and white Pebbles, just use the `tilesheet~color.bin` and `tilesheet~bw.bin` file naming scheme.

 [*Back to Table of Contents*](https://github.com/HarrisonAllen/pebble-gbc-graphics#table-of-contents)